 At least some in the White House are coming to grips with reality, which is why “Office of Management and Budget Director Mick Mulvaney in recent weeks has suggested the administration will focus more on the wall in the future, perhaps as late as fiscal 2019.”

 One thing that isn’t addressed but should be is the question of how important it is that Trump keep the promise entailed in both parts of his greatest applause line.
-Did he fans clap harder for the wall or for the idea that Trump would force the Mexican government to pay for it?
+Did his fans clap harder for the wall or for the idea that Trump would force the Mexican government to pay for it?

 Right now, we’re only talking about the first part of the formula.
 If Trump had said that he was going to build the wall and give the estimated final $21.6 billion invoice to the American people, I don’t think his fans would have been so rapturous about the idea.